The following words and terms, when used in this Subchapter, have the following meaning, unless the context clearly indicates otherwise:

 (G) a combination of these conditions.

-"Concurrent planning" means the provision of reunification services to the child in DHS custody and the child's parent or legal guardian while simultaneously developing an alternative plan in the event reunification efforts fail or are no longer feasible.
+"Concurrent planning" means the provision of reunification services to the child in OKDHS custody and the child's parent or legal guardian while simultaneously developing an alternative plan in the event reunification efforts fail or are no longer feasible.

 "Family decline" means a decision made by the family not to pursue placement of the child for whom they were authorized.